stackery/demo-conditional-examples/README.md

     ```
     Because this resource is setup with a condition, it's only created if the condition is true.

-    During a deployment to the __Chris__ Environment, UserServicesTopicUseExistingResource will evaluate to false (see below) which means that this condition will result to true and therefore this resource will NOT be provisioned.
+    During a deployment to the __Chris__ Environment, UserServicesTopicUseExistingResource will evaluate to false (see below) which means that this resource's condition will evaluate to false and therefore this resource will NOT be provisioned.

-    During a deployment to the __Prod__ Environment, UserServicesTopicUseExistingResource will evaluate to true (see below) which means that this condition will result to true and therefore this resource will be provisioned.
+    During a deployment to the __Prod__ Environment, UserServicesTopicUseExistingResource will evaluate to true (see below) which means that this resource's condition will evaluate to true and therefore this resource will be provisioned.

 ### Parameters Section: